bschnitz/injector_collections/README.md

 ```
 **Note:** The collection class (here `PluginCollection`) should not have any
 implementation.
 Currently any implementation will just be ignored and cannot be
 used after the actual class was generated from the stub.
-The stubs sole purpose
-is actually just to provied the LSP with some definitions, before the real
-collection is generated.

 Next add some Plugins as an example.
 And Tag them with `@PluginCollection` and
 your previously defined `PluginCollection` as argument: